brownjm/tdse/README.md

 # tdse
-Simple simulation using the Time-Dependent Schrödinger Equation
+Simple simulation to play with the Time-Dependent Schrödinger Equation